mimvoid/hellwal/README.md

 You can get any generated color for values 0 to 15.

-After the color keyword, you can specify the format: hex or rgb.
+After the color keyword, you can specify the format: hex, rgb, or a single rgb channel.
 By default, the template output is in hex.

 ### Available color template formats: